How To Pay Off $10,000 in Credit Card Debt

 Payoff Time | 49 months | 36 months |

-With a balance transfer credit card, you can move the balance from your high-interest credit card to one that offers a 0% APR introductory offer.
-Typically, the introductory offer lasts for 12 to 21 months.
-If you clear off your balance within this period, all your payments will go to the principal balance.
-There's usually a balance transfer fee of up to 5% on the transferred amount, but you may be able to find a no-fee card, especially if you have excellent credit.
+If you clear off your entire balance within this period, 100% of your payments will have gone to the principal balance.
+There's usually a balance transfer fee of up to 5% on the transferred amount, but you may be able to find a card that doesn’t charge a balance transfer fee, especially if you have excellent credit.

-Let’s say you're currently paying $350 towards your credit card each month at 18% APR.
+Example: Let’s say, using our $10,000 credit card balance example, you're currently paying $350 towards your credit card each month at 18% APR.
 If you get a no-fee balance transfer card with a 0% introductory period of 21 months, you can save $3,156 in interest charges by paying off your balance within that introductory period.

 Credit Card | Balance Transfer Card | |